trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

 ``useClusterDefault`` boolean property with the following behavior:

 - ``false`` - (is set by default) property is ignored.
-- ``true`` - This causes the the default cluster role to be used as a fallback option.
+- ``true`` - This causes the default cluster role to be used as a fallback option.
   It can not be used with the following configuration properties:

   - ``accessKey``